 However, the state in which you live makes a big difference.
 Although the FTCA law does not have a damages cap, the federal government is allowed to defend based on state limitations on awards.
-In other words, a FTCA claim in one state may be subject to near limitless awards for compensatory damages, while the same case in another state may be subject to strict limitations on awards.
+In other words, an FTCA claim in one state may be subject to near-limitless awards for compensatory damages, while the same case in another state may be subject to strict limitations on awards.
 For example, Washington, D.C., places no cap on damages in a medical malpractice claim.
-Maryland, on the other hand, caps non-economic damages, which varies depending on when the lawsuit is filed.
+Maryland, on the other hand, caps non-economic damages, which vary depending on when the lawsuit is filed.
 For lawsuits filed in 2019, the cap is $815,000.

 Get Help from an Experienced Medical Malpractice Lawyer Today